Polluters get a free ride. That needs to change.

 Today, global GDP is $80 trillion or so.
 However, all of the externalities that we have created in the process are not on the balance sheet.
 By bringing ethics and economics together, we can begin to account for externalities, and thereby we can create a more sustainable and equitable form of market economy.

 Externalities describe the effects when someone does something that affects others who are unrelated to that transaction or behaviour.
-When you go to the local store and you take a bottle of juice and a bag of chips, your 10-minute convenience creates a 10,000-year externality as that plastic is non-biodegradable.
-This is a cost to people in other places, and to the future, to people as yet unborn, who must pay the costs that we defer to them.
+People in other places, in the present, as well as in the future, must pay the costs that we defer to them.

-The result: Quadrillions of unfunded externalities are not on the balance sheet.
+The result: Vast unfunded externalities are not on the balance sheet.
 All kinds of horrible effects have not been accounted for.
-We have, in a sense, cheated our way into a nice, comfortable life -- for some of us, anyway -- by not paying for externalities.
-This has created the situation in which we now find ourselves – a series ever-worsening environmental catastrophes that threaten to send our civilisation into a death spiral.
+Our system of economics encourages us to turn a blind eye to what must be paid by others – we privatize profits and socialise costs to the commons.
+We have, in a sense, cheated our way into a nice, comfortable life -- for some of us, anyway -- by not paying our dues.

 Good governance is concerned with the management and accounting of externalities, but it’s generally done after the fact.
 Somebody creates a huge mess, and then an authority declares that the offender must pay a fine.
 This means that only the most gross effects tend to be noticed and policed, assuming that the authorities cannot be bought off.